anand1946s/VisualGS/README.md

 VisualGS is a Python-based ground station software for model rocketry.
 It supports live telemetry over serial, replay of recorded flight data, and basic offline analysis.

+VisualGS is intentionally CLI-first and hardware-agnostic; live telemetry can be tested entirely via replay mode.

 ---

 ## Features